taskcluster/taskcluster-worker/docs/engine-flow.md

 The `Sandbox` object offers methods for creating interactive shells and displays through VNC connections, these methods may return `engines.ErrFeatureNotSupported` if not implemented.
-If implementation of these features are fragile implementors should strive to return `runtime.ErrNonFatalInternalError`, if the error isn't an indicator of an unhealthy system.
+If implementation of these features are fragile, implementors should strive to return `runtime.ErrNonFatalInternalError`, if the error isn't an indicator of an unhealthy system.